Cherry Shrimp Selective Breeding Guide For Beginners

 How To Selective Breed Cherry Shrimps?

-Here are the step by step process to selectively breed cherry shrimps:
+Here is the step-by-step process to selectively breed cherry shrimps:

-1. First, you’ll need to cull the shrimps and work with only the best ones.
-Suppose, there are 100 shrimps in your shrimp tank.
-Observe closely and look for the ones that show the desired trait that you want in the offspring.
-Catch the selected shrimps with a net and put them in a new tank where you’ll breed them.
-Among the 100 shrimps, 10-20 can show the desired trait.
+1. First, you’ll need to cull the shrimp and work with only the best ones.
+Suppose there are 100 shrimp in your shrimp tank.
+Observe closely and look for the ones that show the desired trait in the offspring.
+Catch the selected shrimp with a net and put them in a new tank where you’ll breed them.
+Among the 100 shrimp, 10-20 can show the desired trait.
 The rest are culled shrimp.

-3. Repeat the process multiple times and with time, you’ll get much higher quality offspring in the new tank.
+3. Repeat the process multiple times, and with time, you’ll have much higher-quality offspring in the new tank.

-This is the way shrimp breeders selectively breed their shrimps to achieve higher grade, quality as well as body color.
+This is how shrimp breeders selectively breed their shrimp to achieve higher grades, quality, and body color.
 Simple, right?

 Mendel’s Law Of Inheritance

-Now that we know how to practically selective breed cherry shrimps, it is time to learn it theoretically.
-How did selective breeding came into existence?
+Now that we know how to selectively breed cherry shrimps practically, it is time to learn it theoretically.
+How did selective breeding come into existence?
 Who first thought about it?
-Well, to know these, we’ll have to meet with a biologists: Gregor Mendel.
+Well, to find out, we’ll have to meet with a biologist: Gregor Mendel.

 Gregor Mendel was born in 1822.
-He was an Australian monk with an unusual love to work with plants.
-Mendel was known as a biologists too!
+He was an Australian monk with an unusual love for working with plants.
+Mendel was known as a biologist, too!
 He often tried to breed pea plants.
-By doing so and quenching his curiosity, Mendel eventually formed an interesting theory which was later known as Mendel’s Law Of Inheritance.
+By doing so and quenching his curiosity, Mendel eventually formed an interesting theory, which was later known as Mendel’s Law Of Inheritance.

 Mendel's Law Of Inheritance